 Enrollment Status: Currently Enrolling

-- Inclusion Criteria: Any dog that has a confirmed diagnosis of cutaneous mast cell tumor (cMCTs) that is non-resectable and/or cMCTs that are non-eligible for other treatment modalities or whose owners declined other treatment modalities.
+- Study Criteria: Any dog that has a confirmed diagnosis of cutaneous mast cell tumor (cMCTs).
 Dogs may not enroll in this clinical study if they have received prior chemotherapy or radiation therapy as treatment for their mast cell tumor and may not receive concurrent antineoplastic therapies while enrolled in the study, exceptions may apply.
 The clinicians will further discuss eligibility criteria during the evaluation.

-- Treatment: Before treatment, a tumor biopsy and a blood sample (approx. a tablespoon) will be collected under general anesthesia or sedation with appropriate pain control.
-Upon enrollment, every patient will undergo a complete history, physical examination, laboratory analysis, blood pressure measurement, and diagnostic imaging.
+- Procedures and Treatment: Before Palladia treatment, a tumor biopsy and a blood sample (approx. a tablespoon) will be collected under general anesthesia or sedation with appropriate pain control.
+For surgical candidates, this step may be completed on the same day as surgery.
+For enrollment, every patient must complete the baseline evaluation.
+The components of the baseline evaluation depend on the clinical trial your dog is eligible for.
+All of the baseline evaluations must be completed within one month of starting Palladia therapy.
 Toceranib phosphate (Palladia®) will be administered orally, either every other day (EOD) or Monday-Wednesday-Friday (MWF), indefinitely if progressive disease is not observed (i.e., stable, partial, or complete response).
-Your dog will return for evaluation (physical examination, blood pressure measurement, clinical laboratory assessment of blood and urine, and tumor measurements) every 4 weeks until there is evidence of disease progression.
+Your dog will return for evaluation (physical examination, blood pressure measurement, clinical laboratory assessment of blood and urine, and/or tumor size measurements) every 4 weeks until there is evidence of disease progression.
 Diagnostic imaging (e.g., radiographs and/or abdominal ultrasound) will be repeated to monitor your dog’s response to treatment at the discretion of the attending veterinary clinician.
-During the follow-up period, an additional tissue biopsy of the MCT will be necessary once resistance to Palladia is documented.
-Adverse Effects (AE) will also be evaluated at any unscheduled visit.
+Once resistance to Palladia is documented, the second sampling of the MCT (either fine needle aspiration or tissue biopsy) will be necessary.
+Adverse Effects (side effects) will also be evaluated at all visits.
+Owners will be asked to fill out Quality of Life questionnaires prior to the visits.
+Owners must make and keep all appointments according to the study protocol.

 - Contact: Contact the Oncology Staff at (352) 392-2235 to schedule an evaluation, or complete the Study Interest Form to see if your dog qualifies.